The Completion Backward Principle: Packaging and design

 The album was given a sleek, minimalist aesthetic, with the band only billed as "Tubes" on the front cover, which displayed only a T-shaped piece of PVC pipe casting a shadow on a blue background.
-The album's design and packaging also parodied the growing corporatism of America, with the CD booklet billing them as "The Tubes Group", with a slogan of "credibility, growth, direction", and the performance credits including joke credits such as "Analysis", "Motivation", and "Policy".
+The album's design and packaging also parodied the growing corporatism of America, with photos of the band members wearing business suits and album notes billing them as "The Tubes Group", with a slogan of "credibility, growth, direction", and the performance credits including joke credits such as "Analysis", "Motivation", and "Policy".

+Printed on the back cover among the album's song lyrics is the text for the non-album track "Tubes Talk".
+The track is a spoken introduction (read by Fee Waybill) that preceded the non-album song "What's Wrong With Me" on the B-side of several regions' "Talk to Ya Later" single releases.

 Reception and fallout

 The album was received well by critics, and was at the time the band's best selling and charting album.
 The album's first release and first top 40 hit, "Don't Want to Wait Anymore", peaked at number 35 for two weeks on the US Billboard Hot 100 and for one week on the Cashbox Top 100.
 It also reached number 22 on the Billboard Hot Mainstream Rock Tracks chart.
-"Talk to Ya Later" hit number 6 on the Billboard Hot Mainstream Rock Tracks chart.
+"Talk to Ya Later" hit number 7 on the Billboard Hot Mainstream Rock Tracks chart.
 It also spent five weeks on the Billboard Bubbling Under chart, peaking at number 101 and also had a music video produced for the song.

 However, internally, things were tense.
 After "Talk to Ya Later" proved massively successful despite no input from the majority of the band, Foster intended to take the group in a similar direction, with the band's following album Outside Inside featuring even more session musicians and guest writers than before, including a return appearance by Lukather.
 These tensions would result in the group fragmenting and temporarily disbanding in 1985 after Waybill's debut solo album and the failure of the Rundgren-produced Love Bomb.

-Original LP track listing
+Track listing

-All tracks composed by The Tubes; except where indicated.
+All tracks composed by the Tubes except where indicated.
+Song timings taken from original LP.